-- Has excellent communication skills, is customer-service oriented, and demonstrates a professional manner.
+- Excellent communication skills, is customer-service oriented, and demonstrates a professional manner.

-- Has experience using productivity technology (Word, Excel, PowerPoint, and database software) and social media applications.
+- Experience using productivity technology (Word, Excel, PowerPoint, and database software) and social media applications.

-- Has the ability to interact with a diverse group of faculty, staff, and students and to develop strong working relationships with colleagues, staff, administrators, students and the general public.
+- Ability to interact with a diverse group of faculty, staff, and students and to develop strong working relationships with colleagues, staff, administrators, students, and the general public.

-- Is personally committed to continuous self-improvement, understands that different situations call for different skills and approaches, and works to deploy strengths and offset weaknesses or limits.
+- Personally committed to continuous self-improvement, understands that different situations call for different skills and approaches, and works to deploy strengths and offset weaknesses or limits.

-- Has a basic understanding of the particular learning needs of adult learners.
+- Basic understanding of the particular learning needs of adult learners.

-- Is flexible with an evolving dynamic work situation.
+- Flexible with an evolving dynamic work situation.

 To perform the duties of this job, the employee will: